levontumanyan/ragging-my-brain/README.md

 - [x] Choose a local embedding model (fast + small, e.g. all-MiniLM-L6-v2 from sentence-transformers).
 - Store embeddings + metadata in a local vector store (Chroma, FAISS, or SQLite-based).
-  - [ ] `pip install faiss-cpu` - the gpu version is not supported on mac m series gpus it only supports cuda.

 - Persist this to disk so you don’t have to rebuild each time.